 Alternatives to Vented Hobs

-Beyond downdrafts, any extract appliances in combination can create the same solution.
+Beyond downdrafts, a number of different hob types in combination with any extract appliances in combination can create the same solution.

 Buying a Vented Hob?

 If you’re interested in learning more about vented hobs and how this type of cooking might work for you our team of Kitchen Experts can answer all of your questions, no matter how big or small they may seem.
 As you can see from our list of features above, there are many reasons why venting hobs make an excellent choice.
 So, whether it’s a vented hob for the first-time homebuyer who wants an easy-to-clean option without sacrifice cooking power; we have what you need!